Tohsig/obsidian-front-matter-tag-wizard/README.md

 https://github.com/Tohsig/obsidian-frontmater-tag-wizard
 ```

-Once installed and enabled, Frontmatter Tag Wizard will immediately start giving you tag autocompletion andn formatting your frontmatter tags.
+Once installed and enabled, Frontmatter Tag Wizard will immediately start giving you tag autocompletion and autoformatting.

 If you only want the autocompletion, you can go to the Frontmatter Tag Wizard settings and turn off the autoformatting completely.